jbwheatley/pact4s/README.md

 - Scaladocs are included where necessary - e.g. where methods or fields have been added.
 - Broken or invalidated methods/fields have had a deprecation tag applied.
 - Tests for your new feature or bugfix have been included.
-- You've run `sbt scalafmtAll` to format your new code and run `sbt headerCreate` to add headers to new files.
+- You've run `sbt scalafmtAll` to format your new code and run `sbt headerCreateAll` to add headers to new files.
 - You've run `sbt commitCheck` to check formatting, headers, and run all the test suites.
 - Feature parity between the various library implementations is maintained.